 Did not receive prenatal care

-Initiated ART late in pregnancy (during the late 2nd or 3rd trimester)
+Initiated ART late in pregnancy (during the late second or third trimester)

 Diagnosed with acute HIV infection during pregnancy